EdulaneDotCo/Mastering-Express.js/README.md

-# Mastering Express.js Comprehensive 60-Session Journey from Basics to Advanced with Real-Time Projects, Databases, and Deployment
+# Mastering Express.js Comprehensive 60-Session Journey from Basics to Advanced with Applied Projects, Databases, and Deployment

 ### What is Express.js?